turingcompl33t/windows-internals/Processes/README.md

 A final option for enumerating processes is using the native API directly.
 The `NtQuerySystemInformation()` native API supports the querying of various system information classes, including process information.
 Of course, in order to use this function, one must know the structure of the `SYSTEM_PROCESS_INFORMATION` type in which it store its results.

+Note: the [Process Hacker](https://github.com/processhacker) project maintains a collection of header files that contain function signatures and structure definitions for many of the native APIs.

 ### Process Kernel Debugger Commands

 ```